bigtoga/Examples/Cloud - Azure/AZ-500/Memorize for the exam.md

 Option 2:
 1. In portal, go to Tenant -> Users -> Click on **Multi-factor Authentication** at the top
 5. Click on **service settings**

+# Priviliged Identity Management

+**Grant someone privileged role use for a period**
+1. Portal -search for Privileged...
+2. Manage -> AD Roles -> Roles and assign